- Dr Pinho is a registered Australian dental surgeon

 Costs & Fees

-We are proud to be able to offer a great facility for oral surgeons and dentists who need anaesthetic solutions for their wisdom teeth patients in Sydney.
+Take advantage of a great facility for oral surgeons and dentists who need anaesthetic solutions for their wisdom teeth patients in Sydney.

+Get the help you need.
 We understand that patients are very anxious about wisdom teeth surgery in Sydney.

 WHERE WE ARE: